ballerina-platform/ballerina-release/release-notes/swan-lake-alpha3-release-note.md

 bal openapi -i <ballerina file> --json
 ```

-- Added improvements for handling the Ballerina resource function response type in OpenAPI to the Ballerina command.
+- Added improvements for handling the Ballerina resource method response type in the OpenAPI to Ballerina command.

 #### Documentation